-- It’s easier to find and hold a rhythm with a consistent pace
+- It’s easier to find and hold a rhythm through the entire race with a consistent pace

 - Relying on your mind and body to pick up the effort in the second half of a race when you’re fatigued is more challenging than we think

-- Consider that the temperature will rise during the race and effort increases with temp.
-So if you’re planning to pick up the pace when it already feels harder, that maybe tougher to achieve.
+- Consider that the temperature will rise during the race, and effort increases with temp.
+So if you’re planning to run slower during the first half of the marathon and then pick up the pace when it already feels harder, that may be tougher to achieve.

 Of the 108 men’s finishers and the 149 women’s finishers for the 2016 Olympic marathon trial, only 7 individuals ran negative splits – one of whom was Meb and only by 44 seconds.

-Most runners I know aiming for it, are trying to hack more like 10-20 seconds off per mile in the second half and for the middle-of-the pack, that’s asking for disaster.
+Most runners I know who are aiming for negative splits are trying to hack more like 10-20 seconds off per mile in the second half, and for the middle-of-the-pack, that’s asking for disaster.